-Under the approaches considered global good practice in peer collaboration, teachers work jointly on strategies for math instruction in Japan (lesson study) or whole school teams work with external coaches to improve their instruction, as in Ontario, Canada.
-One application of the Lesson Study model in the United States (Perry & Lewis 2009) was not effective, which suggests that this model may not be easy to transplant.
-Another form of peer collaboration, coaching, has been shown to be effective both in Kenya (Hardman et al 2009) and more rigorously in the United States (Garet et al 2008).
+Among the approaches considered global good practice in peer collaboration, teachers work jointly on strategies for math instruction in Japan (Lesson Study), or whole school teams work with external coaches to improve their instruction, as in Ontario, Canada.
+One application of the Japanese Lesson Study model in the United States (Perry and Lewis 2009) has not been effective, which suggests that this model may not be easy to transplant.
+But another form of peer collaboration, coaching, has been shown to be effective in Kenya (Hardman et al. 2009) and in the United States (Garet et al. 2008).

 It is important to note that most of the carefully evaluated programs are small in scale, with training delivered directly to teachers by experts in the methodologies taught.
-It cannot be assumed that programs delivered in the "cascade" format that is much more common in developing countries - in which the experts who designed the program train a network of other "trainers" who deliver it to
+It cannot be assumed that programs delivered in the "cascade" format that is much more common in developing countries-in which the experts who designed the program train a network of other "trainers" who deliver it to teachers-would have impacts as large as those in, say, the Liberia program.
+A study in Kenya provides qualitative evidence that teachers find this kind of cascade training-in which teachers are trained and then it is hoped that they will train other teachers in their school-completely ineffective (Hardman et al. 2009).